mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 As I was making my way up the hill, I planned on riding down _Millstream Road_ into _Langford_; that should leverage a long downhill into the wind and give me a bit of a tailwind for the leg home.

-But after cresting _Munn_ and having 40 minutes on the clock, I decided to turn right on _Ross-Durrance Road_ and take a chance on with the punchy hills and headwind that would greet me by the time I got down to _West Saanich Road_.
+But after cresting _Munn_ and having 40 minutes on the clock, I decided to turn north on _Ross-Durrance Road_ and take a chance on with the punchy hills and headwind that would greet me by the time I got down to _West Saanich Road_.

 ![Munn Road RIde Map](/assets/jpg/ridemap-20210518.jpeg)